agorf/react-use-sync-scroll/README.md

 The hook accepts two arguments:

-- The number of elements to synchronize
+- A ref of refs (at least 2) of elements to synchronize
 - An options object to define whether to synchronize `horizontal` or `vertical` scrolling (both default to `false`)

-It returns an array of refs to assign to your elements.

 For example: